awemorris/NoctUI/README.md

 NoctUI
 ======

-This is a demonstration of a GTK4 Declaretive UI with Noct language.
+This is a demonstration of a GTK4 Declarative UI with Noct language.

 ```
 func main() {